bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:24:14

-What's the practical benefits of that?
+What are the practical benefits of that?
 Just less resources?

 Sjors Provoost: 00:24:17

-For the end user this doesn't matter.
+For the end user, this doesn't matter.

 Sjors Provoost: 00:24:19